MrKai77/MKS/README.md

 ### Brew

-This fork is currently unavailable on Brew yet.
+This fork is currently unavailable on Brew.
 Brew installation support is planned though!

 ### Manual